cb400f/opensuse-guide.org/under.md

   </tbody>
 </table>

-The main system log can be viewed with the YaST module <i>systemd-journal</i> or with the command journalctl:
+The main system log can be viewed with the YaST module _systemd-journal_ or with the command journalctl:

 <div class="clroot">journalctl</div>